Microsoft phishing page in Spanish detected

 The attacker collects:

-• Full credit/debit card information (number, expiry, CVV) for fraudulent purchases
+• Full card details (number, expiry, CVV) for fraudulent purchases

 Red flags to watch for: